allilau/water/3f66dd37ca1a3ba46ee23e0606008eef8edbaf2c/index.md

 # welcome

-For the MUSA550 final project, I want to visualize a rianfall dataset that contains hourly precipitation measurements from 1990 to 2011 for each of the 24 rain gauges in Philadelphia.
+For the MUSA550 final project, I want to visualize a rainfall dataset that contains hourly precipitation measurements from 1990 to 2011 for each of the 24 rain gauges in Philadelphia.

 ## rainfall daily totals

-below is an interactive heatmap of the rain gauge rainfall totals for each day (1990-2011)donut
+below is an interactive heatmap of the rain gauge rainfall totals for each day (1990-2011)cinnamon

 <div id="hv-chart-2"></div>